-Q. Are visits to the chiropractor or physical therapist covered under the Affordable Care Act?
+Are visits to the chiropractor or physical therapist covered under the Affordable Care Act?

-Chiropractic care is not spelled out specifically in the EHB, but the ACA grants states a significant degree of “flexibility” to further define specific services to be included in the set of EHBs to be offered in the state exchanges.
-The law allows states to choose a “benchmark” plan that will serve as a model for all qualified health plans available in the exchanges and in the small group and individual markets.
+The ACA established a set of essential health benefits (EHBs) that define broad categories of care that must be covered on all new individual and small-group health plans.
+For the most part, the EHB rules do not specify specific services that must be covered.
+Instead, the ACA granted states a significant degree of flexibility to further define specific services to be included in the set of EHBs to be offered in each state.
+To accomplish this, the ACA directed each state to choose a “benchmark” plan that serves as a model for all ACA-compliant plans sold in the small group and individual markets within that state.

 As always, ask a lot of questions of your health plan about what’s covered and to what extent.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.